sathoril/netcore-api-containerized-example/readme.txt

 // Commands for deploy .NET CORE WEBAPI to a docker container

-1 - Build the application with "dotnet build -c Release
+1 - Build the application with "dotnet build -c Release"

 2 - Build the docker image executing the command "docker build -t <image-name> ." where the Dockerfile is